Letter opened at Virginia's Joint Base Myer-Henderson Hall triggers hazmat situation; 11 feel ill

 “Several Marines are receiving medical care as a result of this incident,” they added.

+According to a news release, the affected building was investigated and cleared.

+"Joint Base Police Department officials are working with local HAZMAT teams, NCIS and the FBI," the news release said.
+"The letter was removed, and NCIS and FBI are conducting a joint investigation.

-The FBI is making their way to the scene and the suspicious substance has been bagged by authorities, officials said.
-It will be brought to a lab at Quantico for further examination, ABC News reported.
+The letter was taken to a lab at Quantico for further examination, ABC News reported.

 Fox News’ Lucas Tomlinson and Jennifer Griffin contributed to this report.